 Just as brushing too hard can contribute to receding gums, so can grinding your teeth.
 Bruxism, or tooth grinding, is a fairly common condition that can affect your oral health.
 It not only makes gum recession more likely but can also wear down the teeth and cause enamel erosion.

 In some cases, misaligned and crooked teeth can irritate the gums enough to cause a recession.
-If you are concerned about the alignment of your teeth, braces or another method of straightening the teeth and adjusting the bite might help you.
+If you are concerned about the alignment of your teeth, braces or another method, such as miami invisalign, of straightening the teeth and adjusting the bite might help you.